-About 2% of the men and 3.5% of the women develop this disorder in their teenage years (3).
+About 2% of the men and 3.5% of the women develop this disorder, most commonly in their teenage years (3).
 Unfortunately, most people may not recognize they have this disorder until it is too late.
 According to Medicine Net, some of the early warning signs to look out for include (3):

 - Eating even when you do not feel hungry